 \section{The Modified Gilman-Maskit Algorithm}

-A linear step in the Gilman-Maskit algorithm sends the ordered pair $(g,h)$ to $(g,gh)$.
-A Fibonacci step sends the pair $(g,h)$ to $(gh,g)$ \cites{vidur,MR2581839,algorithm}.
-Which step is used or picked depends on the traces of the new generators; the one with lower trace should occupy the left spot.
-It comes from the assumption that the old pair has $\mathrm{tr}^2(g) < \mathrm{tr}^2(h)$.
-The main idea of a \textit{step} is to replace one of the two generators with their product.
+The main idea of a \textit{step} is to replace one of the two generators with their product, and the new idea is to view the procedure as a two stage automata.
+A \textit{linear step} in the Gilman-Maskit algorithm sends the ordered pair $(g,h)$ to $(g,gh)$.
+A \textit{Fibonacci step} sends the pair $(g,h)$ to $(gh,g)$ \cites{vidur,MR2581839,algorithm}.
+Which step is used or picked depends on the traces of the new generators; we may assume that the starting representative matrices have positive traces, that the traces stay positive until the final step, and the one with lower trace occupies the left spot.
 By keeping one of the generators, this procedure ensures that the groups generated by the old and new pairs are the same.
 The algorithm retains the generator with lower trace.
 The following is the proposed new \textit{step} in picking new generators from a given ordered pair $(a, b)$.

 Note that there are no assumptions about the traces of $a$ and $b$, but it assumes $a$ takes the left spot and both generators are either a palindrome or a product of palindromes.